IT21 - Lump Sum Payments (Redundancy/Retirement)

 Your redundancy or retirement lump sum is exempt from tax if:

 This is not an exhaustive list.
-For more information, kindly contact your local Revenue office, the number for which is available at the end of this leaflet.
+For more information, contact your Revenue office, the number for which is available at the end of this leaflet.

 What lump sum payments qualify for some relief from tax?